JohnSmithDev/GRAnalysis/REPORTS.md

 properties will be displayed.
 (This JSON configuration format is not yet documented, but an example file should give sufficient hints to the curious.)

+## Including all listed authors

+By default, any reports based around authors will only use the single author listed in the Author column of the CSV.
+Scripts accepting the `-a` flag can instead use that author plus those listed in the Additional Authors column.

+It should be noted that the Additional Authors data has the following issues though, which is why using that data is not the default behaviour:

+* Additional authors are often people who just wrote a short introduction to the main text, which probably isn't of interest for most reports.
+* Anthologies often have missing or incomplete contributor lists.

+## Output width

+Some graphical reports accept a `-w number-of-characters` argument to specify how wide (in terms of characters) the output should be.
+For such reports, if the argument is omitted, then the report will output based on the width of the terminal.

+## Effective date

+Some reports can provide a historical viewpoint on your collection e.g. which books did you own at a particular point in time.
+This can be specified via the `-d yyyy-mm-dd` date argument.

+Note that this applies only to explicitly date-oriented information i.e. the dates a book was added or read.
+For anything else, only the current data is used e.g. there is no way of knowing when a book was added to a particular shelf.

 ## Data interrogation reports

 ### avg_page_count.py